Jean198/identity-app/README.md

  Design and implement a class which is responsible for validating a string it receives as input.
 If the string passed to the class has scheme "visma-identity" the class will go on and process the string after the scheme.
 Otherwise the class should return an error("Invalid scheme for example") and the string won't be processed.
 \
 \
-If the sheme is valid, the string after it should contains only one of the following paths(actions): "login", "confirm", "sign" which in turns should have the following parameters respectively: "source", "source &paymentnumber", "source & documentid".
+If the sheme is valid, the string after it should contains only one of the following paths(actions): "login", "confirm", "sign" which in return should have the following parameters respectively: "source", "source &paymentnumber", "source & documentid".
 In other cases, the class should report some kind of error.

 \
 \